When Are Concepts Erased From Diffusion Models?

 3. Tracking the concept throughout the erasure process

-4. Introducing a novel probing method that re-noises the image during generation to recover otherwise erased concepts
+4. A probing method that re-noises generation to reveal supposdly erased concepts

 Noising probe